regregex/OS126/README.md

 Fifteen more bytes can be saved by reverting portions of source code to the original.
 They are:

+- 3 bytes providing the OSWRSC entry (in `src/MOS99`).
 - 5 bytes calculating the cassette file size (in `src/MOS72`)
 - 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`)
-- 3 bytes providing the OSWRSC entry (in `src/MOS99`).

-Applying the first two changes yields 17 bytes total and results in [OS 1.25][7], available separately.
-The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26 and STARGO according to the choice of header file.
-A conditional assembly reference to `MOS125` introduces each variation from the standard code.
+Applying the first three changes yields 20 bytes total and results in [OS 1.25][7], available separately.
+The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and *NOSP* according to the choice of header file: NOSP eliminates a further 321 bytes of speech processor driver code, based on J.G.Harston's [patch][8].
+A conditional assembly reference to `MOS125` or `NOSP` introduces each variation from the standard code.
-Also in this distribution is OS 1.26 patched for [GoSDC][8] tape support, and a copy of Acornsoft's Graphics Extension ROM suitable for all the modified OS ROMs.
+Also in this distribution is OS 1.26 patched for [GoSDC][9] tape emulation support, and a copy of Acornsoft's Graphics Extension ROM suitable for all the modified OS ROMs.

 Known problems
 --------------

-- Certain \*commands in the Opus DDOS and Challenger ROMs corrupt the stack, causing a crash on exit ([patched disassemblies][9] are available).
+- Certain \*commands in the Opus DDOS and Challenger ROMs corrupt the stack, causing a crash on exit ([patched disassemblies][10] are available).
-- Acornsoft's Graphics Extension ROM (GXR) 1.20 ignores all graphics commands, as it contains hard-coded internal references to OS 1.20 (it too can be [reassembled][10] to work with this OS).
+- Acornsoft's Graphics Extension ROM (GXR) 1.20 ignores all graphics commands, as it contains hard-coded internal references to OS 1.20 (it too can be [reassembled][11] to work with this OS).
 - Slogger's Tape to Challenger 3 ROM (T2C3) 1.00 jumps to the hard-coded
   address of the OSBYTE handler in OS 1.20, causing a crash on the next call to OSBYTE.
 (Patch &8F15 = `JMP &E79D`.)